abideenml/RealTime-StarRatingPrediction-with-AWSKinesis/README.md

 ## Continuous Analytics and ML over Streaming data with AWS Kinesis

+In this section, I have tried to move from customer reviews training dataset into a real-world scenario.
+Customer feedback about products appear in all of a company's social media channels, on partner websites, in customer support messages etc. We need to capture this valuable customer sentiment about our products as quickly as possible to spot trends and react fast.
+I have focused on analyzing a continuous stream of product review messages that is collected from all available online channels.
+In this project, I have used `Kinesis Data Firehose` to prepare and load the data continuously to a destination of your choice.
+With `Kinesis Data Analytics`, I have processed and analyzed the data as it arrives.
+And I have used `Kinesis Data Streams` to deal with ingestion of data streams for custom applications.

 <p align="center">
 <img src="data/readme_pics/streaming-architecture.png" width="700"/>
 </p>

+In the first step, I have analyzed the sentiment of the customer, so we can identify which customers  might need high-priority attention.
+Next, we run continuous streaming analytics over the incoming review messages to capture the average sentiment per product category.
+We visualize the continuous average sentiment in a `metrics dashboard` for the line of business owners.
+The line of business owners can now detect sentiment trends quickly,  and take action.
+We also calculate an anomaly score of the incoming messages to detect anomalies in the data schema or data values.
+In case of a rising `anomaly score`, we can alert the application developers in charge to investigate the root cause.
+As a last metric, we also calculate a continuous `approximate count` of the received messages.
+This number of online messages could be used by the digital marketing team to measure effectiveness of social media campaigns.

 <p align="center">
 <img src="data/readme_pics/realtime-streaming.png" width="700"/>